HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 602-280-9002

 I do my best to provide access to reasonable accommodations that are not cost-prohibitive, and to provide education on how to get those in place wherever she is hired to provide a workshop, class, and training in psychotherapy, trauma-informed therapy, and therapy or counseling or even some areas of education, that are specifically adapted for people who experience disabilities.
 My teachings always had a foundational belief on forgiveness and specific ways to adapt, resolve and overcome unconscious anger, with forgiveness as the antidote to anger.

 Some people like to look at the services that they receive through Project GIANNA™ and Forgiveness Therapy Academy™ in a simple mathematical equation: 3 + 4 = 7, with the sum of ‘7’ signifying ‘perfection’ or completion.
 The plus symbol signifies the “Subscription for Life”, which I teach about how to maintain all that you will learn in 4Giveness+™ through Project GIANNA™ and Forgiveness Therapy Academy™.
 In other words, the “+” is the maintenance that you can apply to what you have learned so that you no longer need to go back through the recycling process of the 4 Phases of Forgiving.
-The additional three distinguishing ‘parts’ that you will receive through the Forgiveness Therapy Academy™ in association with Project GIANNA™ that are different from individual psychotherapy and other services that I offer through ForgivePrayLove™ and my general practice, includes the use of ‘parts’ language to help people learn how to be more effective communicators, a deeper understanding of how unconscious anger is the root cause that obstructs healing for yourself and your clients (if you are a professional who helps others), and specific step-by-step techniques in print and other recorded methods, which are adapted to help you and your clients to heal from unconscious anger and move forward with 4Giveness+™ and that are only available through Forgiveness Therapy Academy™ in association with Project GIANNA™, Agatha Penn™, and Agatha Penn™ Books.
+The additional three distinguishing ‘parts’ that you can receive through Project GIANNA™ that are different from individual psychotherapy and other services that I offer through ForgivePrayLove™ and my general practice, includes the use of ‘parts’ language to help people learn how to be more effective communicators, a deeper understanding of how unconscious anger is the root cause that obstructs healing for yourself and your clients (if you are a professional who helps others), and specific step-by-step techniques in print and other recorded methods, which are adapted to help you and your clients to heal from unconscious anger and move forward with 4Giveness+™ and that are only available through Forgiveness Therapy Academy™ in association with Project GIANNA™, Agatha Penn™, and Agatha Penn™ Books.

-If you are interested in scheduling a workshop, class, or training through Project GIANNA™ or Forgiveness Therapy Academy™ in association with Project GIANNA™, please review my Communications policy for these services, prior to contacting me with any questions or details about your event.
+If you are interested in scheduling a workshop, class, or training through Project GIANNA™, please review my Communications policy for these services, prior to contacting me with any questions or details about your event.
 I am only one person, with no office staff.

-The artistic style of writing for this article, as an example, of the use of ‘parts’ language for effective communication, is available on the Forgiveness Therapy Academy™ webpage.
+Note that “I” is an illusion.
+An artistic style of writing for this article, as an example, of the use of ‘parts’ language for effective communication, is available on the Forgiveness Therapy Academy™ webpage.

 Is Forgiveness the New “F” Word?